isomerpages/nlb-nrm/_readfest/Activations.md

 23 June – 9 July 2023

 Rediscover the joy of reading as Read!
 Fest heads to Funan Mall.
-Listen to story excerpts, write a postcard to connect with yourself or an old friend, and watch a mini-performance.
+Listen to stories, write a postcard to connect with yourself or a friend, and enjoy a performance.
 You will also get to collect unique mementos* to assemble a customised Flourish scrapbook with reminders to yourself on how to flourish!

 And don’t miss out on a 1-for-1 coffee redemption with PPP Coffee*!